typetron/typetron.org/tutorials/blog/index.md

 ## Introduction

-In this tutorials we will build a small personal blog where you can post articles and your users can read, add, comment and vote them.
+In this tutorial we will build a small personal blog for a chef where he will be able to add, edit and delete articles of different recipes.

 Before diving into Typetron, let's lay down the idea on paper.
 Will will have:
  - a home page that will display a list of the latest articles.
-An article has a title and  content.
+An article has a title, date, content and an image.
  - an about page with personal information
+ - a contact page
- - a blog page that will display all the articles available.
-Also, users can search articles here.
+ - a page that displays one article
+ - a page for adding and editing an article

 And that's it.
-A very simple web app.
+A very simple web page.

 ##### Preparing the environment

 Typetron is a framework that runs on top of Node.js.
-This means we should have [Node.js](https://nodejs.org/) installed on our computer.
-Also, make sure you have [Git](https://git-scm.com/) installed as well.
-For this tutorial you will need a tool from where you can make complex requests to a server, like [Postman](https://getpostman.com/).
-It is only needed in the development phase.
+This means you should have [Node.js](https://nodejs.org/) installed on our computer.
+Also, make sure you have [Git](https://git-scm.com/) installed as well since it will be used to create the project.

-> _**NOTE**_ Would you like us to make tutorial on how to use and master Postman?
-Leave a message using the
-> chat box in the right bottom corner or email us at **contact@typetron.org**.

 ##### Creating a project

 Now we are ready to start our first Typetron project.
 Let's call it "TypetronBlog".
-Open your terminal and run the following command that will create a directory called **TypetronBlog** on the current directory:
+Open your terminal and run the following command that will create a directory called _TypetronBlog_ in the current directory:

 ```bash
 $ git clone https://github.com/typetron/typetron TypetronBlog